henrypp/simplewall/bin/Readme.txt

 The lightweight application is less than a megabyte, and it is compatible with Windows 7 SP1 and higher operating systems.
 You can download either the installer or portable version.
 For correct working you are require administrator rights.

+Nota bene:
+Keep in mind, simplewall is not a control UI over Windows Firewall, and does not interact in any level with Windows Firewall.
+It works over Windows Filtering Platform (WFP) which is a set of API and system services that provide a platform for creating network filtering applications.
+Windows Filtering Platform is a development technology and not a firewall itself, but simplewall is the tool that uses this technology.

 Command line:
 List of arguments for simplewall.exe:
 -install - enable filtering (you can set "-silent" argument to skip prompt)